hamoungh/cpplabs/lab_functions.md

-note: you will submit the result of the lab to bb at the end.
+note1: you will submit the result of the lab to bb at the end.

 - assume the following formula for calculating the vertical position of an object when it's thrown with some initial speed subject to gravity of the Earth:
 `y=-0.5gt^2+vt` where g=9.8, t represents time, v is initial velicity, and y is vertical position.